 A child is considered to have special needs if the child has at least one of the following needs or circumstances that may be a barrier to placement or adoption without financial assistance:

 - Eight years of age or older

 - Race or religion

-- Physical, emotional, neurological, or intellectual handicap or problem
+- Physical, emotional, neurological, or intellectual disability

 - Adoption by foster parents with whom the child is living is the only appropriate permanency plan

 Children must be legally free for adoption to be eligible for adoption assistance.

 2. Does the state-only funded adoption assistance program differ in any way from the Title IV-E program?